-The board of registration in pharmacy may establish specialty pharmacy licensure categories beyond those delineated in this section, and in sections 39A to C, inclusive, and in sections 39E and 39F, through promulgation of regulation as deemed necessary by the board in consultation with the commissioner of public health.
-The board shall determine which regulations, applicable to a retail drug business registered under section 39 shall apply to a pharmacy registered under this section and may establish regulations which shall apply only to a licensure category established under this provision.
-The licensure fee shall be determined annually by the commissioner of the administration under section 3B of chapter 7.
+The board of registration in pharmacy may establish specialty pharmacy licensure categories beyond those delineated in this section, and in sections 39A to C, inclusive, and in sections 39D 1⁄2 through 39G, through promulgation of regulations as deemed necessary by the board in consultation with the commissioner of public health.
+The board shall determine which regulations, applicable to a retail drug business registered under section 39, shall apply to a pharmacy registered under this section and may establish regulations which shall apply only to a licensure category established under this provision.
+The licensure fee shall be determined annually by the secretary of administration and finance under section 3B of chapter 7.